 - Staging layer: typed tables, deduped by primary keys.

-- Mart layer: conformed models for funnel, campaigns, and attribution.
+- Mart layer: conformed models for reporting and attribution joins.

-Attach SLAs for freshness, completeness, and lineage.
-Monitor cost per million events and query latency for BI users.
+SLA definitions attach to Search Console freshness, completeness, and lineage coverage.
+Cost per million events and query latency remain first-class operational metrics for BI users.

 - Freshness SLO: 95 percent of events available within 2 hours.